Practice by Non-Licensed Persons

 - Please read the entire Complaint Form and fill out all applicable blocks completely.

-- Upon receipt of your written complaint, the TSBVME will:
+- Upon receipt of your written complaint, the TBVME will:

 - Assign an investigator;